 Women Divers: Part of the Navy Team

 This exhibit examines the challenges and achievements of some of the first women Navy divers.
-Through determination, persistence, and a love of diving, these early pioneers proved themselves in a male-dominated world to become valued, respected members of the diving community.
+Through determination, persistence, and a love of diving, these early pioneers proved themselves in a male-dominated world to become valued, respected members of the Navy diving community.

 Use the tabs below to explore their experiences in their own words.